ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/introduction.md

 A main type of resources collected are _data_ -- simplifying, we can consider data as any kind of file that can be opened in other programs.
 These are aggregated by the Root Dataset with the `hasPart` property.
 In this example we have an array with a single value, a reference to the entity describing the file `data.csv`.

-{: .tip}
-RO-Crates can also contain data entities that are folders and Web resources, as well as non-File-like data like online databases -- see section on [data entities](data-entities).
+{% include callout.html type="tip" content="RO-Crates can also contain data entities that are folders and Web resources, as well as non-File-like data like online databases -- see section on [data entities](data-entities)." %}

 <figure id="figure2">
 <object type="image/svg+xml" data="../../assets/img/introduction-figure-2.png">